wxguy/wrfplot/README.md

 Installation completed.
 Please restart your terminal to continue using wrfplot...
 ```

-Once installed Check if installation is successful by typing following command in terminal which should not produce any errors:
+Once installed Check if installation is successful by typing the following command in the terminal which should not produce any errors:

 ```
 wrfplot --version
 0.1.0
 ```

-### Mac OS Only
+### macOS Only

-At the moment, Mac OS support is not available in binary format.
-You can install `wrfplot` using method mentioned above.
+At the moment, macOS support is not available in binary format.
+However, support is provided through conda.
+You can install `wrfplot` using `conda install -c cond-forge wrfplot` command.

 ## How to use?

-Please refer to https://wrfplot.readthedocs.io for complete documentation on how to use `wrfplot` application.
+Please refer to https://wxguy.in/wrfplot for complete documentation on how to use `wrfplot` application.

 ## TODO

-Add following command line options:
+Add the following command line options:

 * ~~`--cmap`      :   Use user provided colour map~~
 * ~~`--ulevels `   :   To plot upper level data as per user defined upper levels~~